Erasistratus Discovering the Cause of Antiochus' Disease

 Erasistratus Discovering the Cause of Antiochus' Disease (Érasistrate découvrant la cause de la maladie d’Antiochius dans son amour pour Stratonice) is a 1774 oil painting by French neoclassical artist Jacques-Louis David.
 The work is a history painting depicting an episode from Plutarch's Lives in which Greek court physician Erasistratus diagnoses the illness of Antiochus, the son of Seleucus I, as lovesickness for his stepmother Stratonice.
 The painting was awarded the 1774 Prix de Rome by the Académie royale de peinture et de sculpture.

 Origin

 Painting painted in 1774.
 After its presentation in the competition for the Prix de Rome, it was recovered by David and entrusted to Michel-Jean Sedaine.
 In the Sedaine family, the painting then passed into the collection of the Comte de Brissay, son-in-law of Sedaine.
-In 1860 the House of the Emperor acquired it for 3000 francs, and it was installed at the National School of Fine Arts.
+In 1860 the Imperial Household acquired it for 3000 francs, and it was installed at the National School of Fine Arts.
 The painting was restored in 1860 and 1981.